jacknugent1529/bricksimulate/README.md

     ```

 ### `LegoModel` Class
-We can change this in the future, but for now, I decided to use the pytorch geometric `Data` class to hold the data.
+We use pytorch geometric `Data` class to hold the Lego model data.
 I also implemented a `LegoModel` class which inherits from `Data`.
 To use with the dataloader and other utility functions, we should keep all data as `Data` objects, but we can explicitly pass the `self` parameter to use functions from the `LegoModel` class.

 For example